Marilyn Gist, PhD

 PhD, University of Maryland at College Park

 - EXLR/EMBA 5130 - Fall 2019

 - EMBA 5640 - Spring 2018

 Dr. Marilyn Gist has more than 20 years' experience in the field of executive development.
-She is presently Professor of Management and Associate Dean of Executive Programs, Albers School of Business and Economics, Seattle University.
-In addition, she serves as Executive Director of the Center for Leadership Formation providing academic direction for our executive degree and certificate programs.
+She held the rank of Professor of Management and Associate Dean of Executive Programs in the Albers School of Business and Economics, Seattle University.
+In addition, she served as Executive Director of the Center for Leadership Formation providing academic direction for our executive degree and certificate programs.